samritchie/ReactiveMarbles/README.markdown

 * The private XCPlayground.framework is bundled in the repository.
 This may not work with different versions of Xcode (currently built for Xcode 7)
 * The frame rate is pretty awful on slower Macs.

 I’m also **not** a seasoned ReactiveCocoa expert, and some of this code may be incorrect/misleading/non-idiomatic/crap.
 I’d gratefully appreciate corrections and/or PRs.
-There’s probably more work that can be done in the Playground support to make it a bit more useful & natural to experiment with.
+There’s probably also more work that can be done in the Playground support to make it a bit more useful & natural to experiment with.

+Licensed under the terms of the [ISC license](http://opensource.org/licenses/ISC).